Black History Month: Why Are Bridgerton Fans So Triggered By Seeing Black And Mixed-Race Actors?

 “Hamilton is a really great example of how amazing it is when you just open up the space to tell a story with non-white actors,” Jodie told Variety.
 “It makes that story that much more relatable, because it just becomes a human story and a story for all of us.
 Not just a story for white people.”

-Erin says the backlash to the colour-blind casting in Bridgerton may have been lesser compared to Anne Boleyn because the Netflix romp is a “from the onset, a fictional story with vibrant costumes and a variety of cast members from different ethnic backgrounds.”
+Erin says the backlash to the colour-blind casting in Bridgerton may have been lesser compared to Anne Boleyn because the Netflix romp is 'from the onset, a fictional story with vibrant costumes and a variety of cast members from different ethnic backgrounds'.

 Whereas Anne Boleyn is a dramatisation of something that really happened, with most TV and film adaptations using white actors.
-Erin called Jodie’s casting ‘refreshing’ adding that a Black actress in the role "challenged people’s world view," she says, adding “that’s not a bad thing.
+Erin called Jodie’s casting ‘refreshing’ adding that a Black actress in the role 'challenged people’s world view'.
+She added: “That’s not a bad thing.
 The more diverse actors we see on screen, the better.
-There’s no reason why the majority of what we see on television needs to be white all the time"
+There’s no reason why the majority of what we see on television needs to be white all the time."